fedebotu/clone-anonymous-github/README.md

 # Clone Anonymous Github

-Easily clone/download Anonymous Github repositories from [anonymous.4open.science](anonymous.4open.science) with a GUI interface!
+Easily clone/download Anonymous Github repositories from [anonymous.4open.science](anonymous.4open.science) with a GUI interface.

 _No need for GUI interface?
 We support command line as well!_

 ## Download